Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 Reference for DAN, CDAN, DANN: [Transfer-Learning-Library](https://github.com/thuml/Transfer-Learning-Library)

 (Codes for models especially for reproduced ones might be somewhat wrong.
 Welcome to point out mistakes to me.)

+# Explanation
+Detail usage instruction for our codes will be updated on this page as long as this project is completed.
+Before that only codes are accessible.